sebproell/4C/doc/readthedocs/boundaryconditions.rst

 Each subsequent line starts with an ``E <set> -``, where ``set`` is the number of the TOPOLOGY set defined in terms of points, lines, surfaces and volumes, respectively.

-Note that all boundary conditions are given in terms of node sets Boundary conditions of a vector tye may be applied in arbitrary coordinate directions, which are not necessarily the original coordinate system, in which the system is defined.
+Note that all boundary conditions are given in terms of node sets.
+Boundary conditions may be applied in arbitrary coordinate directions, which do not need to coincide with the original coordinate system of the geometry.
 For this aspect one may define a local (rotated) coordinate system.

 .. `locsysconditions`: